 Cushing’s disease is a result of cortisone overproduction.
 Notably, panting is one of the early symptoms.
 If you notice excessive panting in your dog, Cushing’s disease may be the reason.

-Sometimes the problem with dog panting possible to resolve easily and fast.
-Check your dog collar – possible it’s tightened.
+Sometimes the problem with dog panting is possible to resolve easily and fast.
+Check your dog collar - possible it's tightened.

 All in all, you can see that the reasons for abnormal panting are diverse.
 If you consider that your pet’s breathing is different and sounds unusual, it will be better to visit a vet as soon as possible.